 Consider hiring a professional.
 A professional water damage restoration company has trained technicians, specialized cleaners and antimicrobial agents, and extraction, drying, dehumidifying and moisture measuring equipment.*

 *Information taken from iicrc.org

-Ice damming and ice build-up in gutters if often a concern in cold climates like New England often when there is consistent and heavy snowfall or extended periods of very cold weather.
+Ice damming and ice build-up in gutters are a concern in cold climates like New England especially when there is consistent and heavy snowfall or extended periods of very cold weather.
 Ice dams in one’s gutter will not always lead to water damage inside the building, but if there is enough separation between the shingles or there is insufficient ice and water shield under the shingles on the roof, the melted water will work it’s way into the house and often cause water damage on exterior walls, ceilings and flooring.

 Signs you may have ice damming:

 1. History - you have had ice dams in the past.